 Louisiana specifically excludes retail establishments that sell prescription drugs or where the employee restroom is in an area accessible to prescription drugs or Health Insurance Portability and Accountability Act (HIPAA) records.

 The statutes are generally enforced by each state’s Department of Health.
 Violations of these laws generally provide for fines of $100 for each offense.
 Although the fines may seem small, the involvement of the state Department of Health and adverse publicity for violations create an incentive for compliance.

 In sum, Free Rein, you should develop policies and procedures to comply with the Restroom Access laws in Washington and in any other states with similar laws where you currently have operations.
 Considering the significant number of states that already have Restroom Access Laws, and locations such as California and the District of Columbia that just passed such laws, retail business owners and managers should routinely monitor state law for new developments to ensure compliance.

-1 California, Colorado, Connecticut, Delaware, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, New York, Ohio, Oregon, Tennessee, Texas, Wisconsin, and Washington.
+1 California, Colorado, Connecticut, Delaware, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New York, Ohio, Oregon, Tennessee, Texas, Wisconsin, and Washington.